jh8133/Fall19-VJSA/README.md

 04. Realtime character count of textarea content
 05. Realtime word and character count for textarea content
 06. Enhance project 5 to work with screen readers
+07. Fetch a quote from Ron and get more when requested